 Changing your beliefs isn't easy, but it is possible.
 It's certainly worthwhile if you become aware of evidence mounting up that doesn't fit your world view.
 Doing action research or getting involved in coaching, and especially watching and analysing video footage of your teaching, can help you uncover and examine your beliefs - and make big changes to your practice.
-Monitoring and tracking your pupils' progress can also lead to helpful and evidence-informed reflection on your own practice and beliefs.
+Monitoring and tracking your pupils' progress can also lead to helpful and evidenceinformed reflection on your own practice and beliefs.

-The evidence on this page is mainly rooted in the following RfTs:

-Teachers and school-based research

-Making the difference: teaching and learning strategies in successful multi-ethnic schools

-Transforming teaching and learning with ICT

-Learning how to learn through assessment for learning

-Leading staff development in primary mathematics - the role of the mathematics co-ordinator in introducing the National Numeracy Strategy
+- Effective teachers of numeracy - Teachers and school-based research - Making the difference: teaching and learning strategies in successful multi-ethnic schools - Transforming teaching and learning with ICT - Learning how to learn through assessment for learning - Leading staff development in primary mathematics the role of the mathematics co-ordinator in introducing the National Numeracy Strategy